 LA is also full of tiny theaters.
-TV actors like to play to live audiences and there are plenty of playwrights testing out material or trying to break in there.
-There’s no telling what they quality will be but it’s likely to be an interesting experience.
+TV actors like to play to live audiences and there are plenty of playwrights testing out new material or trying to break in.
+There’s no telling what the quality will be but it’s likely to be an interesting experience.

 Community theater in Big Bear CA

 While in the mountain resort of Big Bear just outside of Los Angeles, I was invited to see their local performance of The Wizard Of Oz.
 Small town theater, my friend and I thought, how awful will that be.
 Wow, were we blown away!
 It was fantastic!
 Turns out a lot of Broadway NY and Hollywood CA theater professionals retire to Big Bear and to say this was staged/costumed/acted quite well is an understatement.
 You see, you just never know!
 We were so glad we took our mountain tour guide up on his suggestion.
 (As we were invited as guests because I was there to write a travel article about Big Bear, we made donations to the theater fund to help ensure it would keep producing.)
 Tickets are easily affordable and I don’t think you’ll be sorry you invested the hours.

 I’m not an opera buff but I saw opera in East Berlin while the wall was still up, and also in Vienna, Austria — and was very glad I’d gone.